yahoo/check-log4j/README.md

-The `check-log4j` tool attempts to give host owners a tool to determine likely vulnerability by looking at running java processes and inside of any jars found.
+The `check-log4j` tool attempts to give host owners a tool to determine likely vulnerability by looking at running java processes and inside of any JARs or WARs found.

 Please see the [manual
 page](./doc/check-log4j.1.txt) for full